-I want to use the AWS Command Line Interface (AWS CLI) to assume an AWS Identity and Access Management (IAM) role.
+I want to use the AWS Command Line Interface (AWS CLI) to assume an AWS Identity and Access Management (IAM) role with read-only access to Amazon Relational Database Service (Amazon RDS) instances.

 Resolution

-Important: Your credentials, such as passwords, are visible in plaintext when you run the commands in the following steps.
+Important: When you run the commands in the following steps, credentials such as your password are visible in plaintext.
 It's a best practice to change your passwords after you assume the IAM role.

 {